 Company training involves on the job training, with part time study towards the Chartered Institute of Procurement and Supply (CIPS) qualifications.
 These range from the entry level Certificate in Procurement and Supply Operations, through to the Professional Diploma in Procurement and Supply.

 A number of universities offer relevant degree courses which lead to CIPS accreditation.
-In Scotland, there are accredited postgraduate degrees available at Glasgow Caledonian, Heriot Watt and Robert Gordon Universities.
+In Scotland, there are accredited postgraduate degrees available at Glasgow Caledonian, Robert Gordon and Strathclyde Universities.
 Check the CIPS website for details.

 In a big company you might become a procurement manager with further experience and qualifications.